 How’s your garden doing?
 Overrun with cucumbers and zucchini squash yet?

 Whether the veggies are from your garden or a local farmers’ market, now is a great time to get pickling.
 If you’ve never made pickles before, don’t worry.
 These refrigerator pickles are a breeze to make.
-And so good with veggie burgers served on black sorghum buns.
+And so good with veggie burgers served on seeded vegan buns.